DWR and Coal Ash Regulation

 - bedding for pipes, railroad beds, and underground storage tanks; and structural fill

 Currently, most of the beneficial uses of CCRs are deemed permitted under state regulation.
 However, prior to some uses of un-encapsulated CCRs (e.g., agricultural uses, traction control, etc.), CCRs must meet leachate concentration limits.
-For land application, CCRs must also meet pollutant limits listed in federal law.
+For land application, CCRs must also meet contaminant limits listed in federal law.